What is the Perinatal Support Service

-The Perinatal Support Service helps pregnant women who have, or are at risk of developing, mild to moderate mental health issues, such as anxiety and depression.
+The Perinatal Support Service helps pregnant women and women with babies up to the age of one who have, or are at risk of developing, mild to moderate mental health issues such as negative thoughts about being a mum, low mood, anxiety or depression.